Queensland Department of Justice and Attorney-General

 The Gambling Community Benefit Fund (GCBF) allocates grants to not-for-profit community groups and organisations to enhance their capacity to provide services, leisure activities and opportunities for Queensland communities.

-Amounts of $500 to $35,000 are available to eligible community groups and organisations.
 Applications are prioritized in the following order, where 1 has the highest priority:

 - Items/facilities directly affected, damaged or destroyed by a declared natural disaster in the last 2 years